What Causes TMD?

 Use moist heat or cold packs.
 Apply an ice pack to the side of your face and temple area for about 10 minutes.
 Do a few simple jaw stretches (if your dentist or physical therapist OKs them).
 When you’re done, hold a warm towel or washcloth to the side of your face for about 5 minutes.
 Perform this routine a few times each day.

 Eat soft foods.
 Add yogurt, mashed potatoes, cottage cheese, soup, scrambled eggs, fish, cooked fruits and vegetables, beans, and grains to your menu.
 Cut foods into small pieces so you chew less.
 Skip hard, crunchy foods (like pretzels and raw carrots), chewy foods (like caramels and taffy), and thick or large bites that require you to open wide.

 Talk to your dentist about these tried-and-true treatments for TMD:

 Medications.
 Your dentist can prescribe higher doses of NSAIDs if you need them for pain and swelling.
-He might suggest a muscle relaxer to relax your jaw if you grind or clench your teeth.
-Or an anti-anxiety medication to relieve stress, which may bring on TMD.
-In low doses they can also help reduce or control pain.
-Muscle relaxants, anti-anxiety drugs, and antidepressants are available by prescription only.
+They might suggest a muscle relaxer to relax your jaw if you grind or clench your teeth.

 If the treatments listed above don’t help, your dentist may suggest one or more of the following: